wp-plugins/yes-co-ores-wordpress-plugin/readme.txt

 7. Project details on the Wordpress Admin

 == Changelog ==
+= 1.2.1 =
+* Fixed: synchronization when synchronization is down through CURL
+* Fixed: display of max price of construction projects
-= 1.2 =
+* Fixed: template checks now display the correct template filename = 1.2 =
 * Added: support for construction projects
 = 1.1.4 =